 - o The renumbering event may be initiated by receiving new prefixes from the same uplink.
-The typical scenario is that the DHCPv6 server in the ISP delegates a new prefix to the enterprise network.
 This might happen if the enterprise network is switched to a different location within the network topology of the same ISP due to various considerations, such as commercial, performance or services reasons, etc. Alternatively, the ISP itself might be renumbered due to topology changes or migration to a different or additional prefix.
 These ISP renumbering events would initiate enterprise network renumbering events, of course. - o The enterprise network adds new uplink(s) for multihoming purposes.
 This may not a typical renumbering because the original addresses will not be changed.
 However, initial numbering may be considered as a special renumbering event.
-If the administrators only want part of the network to have multiple prefixes, the renumbering process should be carefully managed. - o The enterprise network removes uplink(s) or old prefixes.
+The enterprise network removes uplink(s) or old prefixes.